elvisjedusor/bitcoinOG/RPC_API.md

 ---

 **Document Version:** 1.0
-**Last Updated:** 2025
+**Last Updated:** 2026
 **License:** MIT/X11

-*This documentation covers the RPC API as implemented in Bitcoin v0.3.0 / Bitok.
+*This documentation covers the RPC API as implemented in Bitok 0.3.19 Mainnet.
 Always test thoroughly in a development environment before deploying to production.*